ibexa/documentation-developer/docs/guide/content_rendering/templates/template_configuration.md

 ## Scope

-The content view configuration must be placed under `ezplatform.system.<scope>`.
+The content view configuration must be placed under `ibexa.system.<scope>`.

 Scope defines the [SiteAccesses](../../multisite/multisite.md) for which the configuration is valid.
 It may be a SiteAccess, a SiteAccess group, or one of the [generic configuration scopes](../../multisite/multisite_configuration.md#scope).